| Acceleration:

 where the ionizing particles' trajectories materialize in the form of

 tracks made of bubbles.
+Cloud

 Chamber A detector filled with a gas close to its condensation point,